SimeonHristov99/ML_24-25/notes.md

 ### Removing missing values

+Two common approaches:

+- for the columns with $< 5\%$ missing values, remove the **rows** that contain those missing values.
+- for the columns with $> 65\%$ missing values, remove the **columns**.
-A common approach is to remove missing observations accounting for less than `5%` of all data.
-To do this, we use pandas `dropna` method, passing a list of columns to the `subset` argument.

-If there are missing values in our subset column, **the entire row** is removed.
+To remove observations with missing values from a certain columnset, we can use the pandas `dropna` method, passing a list of columns to the `subset` argument.
+The idea being, that if there are missing values in our subset column, **the entire row** is removed.

 ```python
 df_music = df_music.dropna(subset=['genre', 'popularity', 'loudness', 'liveness', 'tempo'])